 Parsley, mint, dill, and chives are the common herbs used in Armenian fare.
 All are quick, easy, and inexpensive to grow in a kitchen garden.
 Planting an Armenian herb garden is a great way to introduce newcomers to the table while also inspiring the most experienced cooks.

 There are only a few basic rules to planting a successful herb garden—use good potting soil ( a mix of potting soil and peat), locate the garden in a sunny place near the kitchen, and keep it watered.
-Watering must be regular and when the plant requires it.
+Watering must be regular and when the plant requires it, so try to find the best traveling sprinkler to maintain it hydrated and green.
 If you do these three things, you’ll enjoy a bounty of pleasure the entire growing season.

 I highly recommend planting herbs in containers.
 All the Armenian herbs grow well in pots, and containers are easy to move.
 Portability is important because you may need to adjust your garden’s location as the sun changes position over the course of the growing season.